151 Red Hill Road

 Located off Red Hill Road, this building is often filled with the sound of voices.
 This center is a hub of activity for people of all ages and hosts numerous programs throughout the year.
 Near the Red Hill Activity Center, you'll find a playground at the edge of the woods.
 Youngsters can exercise and let off steam while parents watch them play in a natural setting.
 Picnic tables offer a relaxing place to lunch.

 In 1981, a special wing funded by the Heath family of Middletown was built to honor Mary and Clinton Heath.
 In 1885, Clinton Heath, a freed slave from North Carolina, became the first black farmer to settle in Middletown.
-The wing features a permanent display of memorabilia from the county’s early black community and hosts the annual African American History Celebration.
+The wing features a permanent display of memorabilia from the county’s early black community.

 (pictured - Bertha Heath)